How To Create An Email Marketing Plan For Your Fitness Business

 Imagine having the power to hit the “Send” button and get in front of hundreds, maybe even thousands of leads.
 That’s what email marketing does for you!

-You don’t have to be using email now in your business or currently have access to a big list to make email marketing for for you either.
+You don’t have to be using email now in your business or currently have access to a big list to make email marketing work for you either.

 Instead of complicating the process of getting started with using email marketing to add clients to your business I wanted to lay out a really simple, clear plan for you to follow and get started with right away.